userfront/guide/all/guide/toolkit/build-login-form-html.md

 Whenever the `Userfront.login()` method fails, we can `catch` its error in the promise chain.

-This error will contain a `message` property with what went wrong.
+This error contains a `message` property with what went wrong.

 In this example, we use the `setAlert()` method to display the error message inside of our alert element.